tourstream/tstr-crs-adapter/README.md

 ###### ... in (new) TOMA SPC

+_precondition:_

-_precondition:_ the Amadeus portal is open, the TOMA mask is visible and the test file is served under a whitelisted domain
+* the Amadeus portal is open
+* the TOMA mask is visible
+* the test file is served under a whitelisted domain

 For serving the test file locally we provide a command for it: `npm run serve` The file is than available via https://localhost:1337 and already whitelisted by Amadeus for their test system.